Conferences and workshops

 'Literary London' - July 2005

-The 4th Annual Literary London conference was jointly hosted by the Department of English and the Centre for Suburban Studies at Kingston University, London.
+The 4th Annual Literary London conference was jointly hosted by the Department of English and the Suburban Studies Group at Kingston University, London.
 Speakers included Professor Stanley Wells, Professor Elizabeth Wilson, and Professor Julian Wolfreys.

 'Successful Suburbs, Successful Cities' - March 2005